 Each job and workflow gets its own namespaced artifact store, which is handy for storing debugging data or build artifacts that need to be promoted through the pipeline.

 On the project level there is a single artifact store that usually stores final deliverables of CI/CD pipelines.

 Each job has an artifact store.
-You can view stored files from job page.
+You can view stored files from a job's page.
 Look for "Job Artifacts" button.
 The main use-case for job level artifacts is storing logs, screenshots and other types of files that make debugging easier.

-To upload files to job level artifacts store use built-in artifact CLI.
+To upload files to the job level artifacts store, use the built-in artifact CLI.

 artifact push job <my_file_or_dir>